Job outlooks for Real estate agents and salespersons

 An employment outlook has not been assigned to this occupation in this region due to low levels of employment.

-The employment outlook will be very good for Real estate agents and salespersons (NOC 63101) in the Southeast region for the 2024-2026 period.
+The employment outlook will be Good for real estate agents and salespersons (NOC 63101) in the Southeast region for the 2025-2027 period.

 The following factors contributed to this outlook: